TWUOnline/FAR-Centres/Courses/627-schedule.md

 Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips_ \(4th ed.\).
 Hoboken, New Jersey: John Wiley & Sons \*Chaps 3, 7, 8, 9, 10, 11, 13 \*Skim these chapters and read what is interesting and useful to your practice and context.

 Wang, .
 C. X. \(2017\). _Theory and Practice of Adult and Higher Education_.
-Information Age Publishing Inc.
+Information Age Publishing Inc. Chapters 13

 #### Assigned Work